heyjustinbavier/tny-tech-assessment/README.md

 Building the project:
 1. To build static files to /dist: npm run build
 2. To run the build on your machine: npx serve dist -l 3000 (this may require you to install the serve package globally)

+Note: Some commits were made from my secondary Github account due to work done on my laptop vs home PC, but all work was done solely by me.